Map in JavaScript

 - array (optional): The original array that

-was called on.
+mapwas called on.

-How map
+How map Works

-on an array, it loops through each element, applies a function (the transformation you define), and returns a new array with the transformed elements.
+When you call map on an array, it loops through each element, applies a function (the transformation you define), and returns a new array with the transformed elements.
 The original array remains unchanged.

 Example Walkthrough

-Here’s a simple example where we double each number in an array using map
+Here’s a simple example where we double each number in an array using map:

 const numbers = [1, 2, 3, 4];